 - Other documents as applicable, e.g., letters of cooperation from research sites

 Exemption may be granted by an IRB member or by a qualified HRPP staff member.
-Qualified HRPP staff are those who have been involved in the review of human subjects research for more than one (1) year, have participated in the HRPP workshop for reviewing exempt research, and have completed applicable CITI training.
+Qualified HRPP staff are those who have been involved in the review of human subjects research for more than six (6) months, have participated in the HRPP workshop for reviewing exempt research, have completed applicable CITI training, and have demonstrated experience in knowledge in the review of exempt research (as documented by HRPP leadership).
 Exemption may not be granted by anyone who has a conflicting interest in a submission.
 Conflicting interests include:

 - Participation in the protocol